Getting A Consent Order in Divorce: Process and Timings in the UK

 Through solicitors

-Via mediation
+Via mediation or middle man

 This step can be as slow or fast as you both allow.
 This does not mean you have to settle just to get it over and done with which is a surprisingly common attitude.
 You should always ensure you are aware of what you are entitled to and seek legal advice if needed.

-b) Draft the Consent Order
+c) Draft the Consent Order

 Although you can draft your own consent order, the likelihood of it being approved is... slim to say the least.
 A consent order is not just a one-page, bullet-pointed set of statements that roughly outline what you have agreed.
 It needs to point to the correct areas of the law and ensure that the wording is legally accurate and comprehensive.

-c) Submit Your Application to the Court
+d) Submit Your Application to the Court

 d) Judge Review